-Zayn Malik, Father Yaser’s Ethnicity Is A 2017 Brit Awards Question
+Zayn Malik, Father Yaser Malik’s Ethnicity Is A 2017 Brit Awards Question

 However, after making promises in 2016, the Brit Awards for 2017 include more diversity.
 For example, Ace Show Biz points out that in 2016, there were only four people nominated (including Zayn Malik) for a Brit Award that were not white.

-For the 2017 Brit Awards, not only are the selection committee behind-the-scenes more diverse, but there are also a lot of familiar British musicians that were formerly told that they were only eligible for a MOBO (Music of Black Origin) Award.
+For the 2017 Brit Awards, not only is the selection committee behind-the-scenes more diverse, but there are also a lot of familiar British musicians that were formerly told that they were only eligible for a MOBO (Music of Black Origin) Award.

 The 2017 Brit Awards were announced on Saturday, January 14, and, once again, Zayn Malik was nominated for the upcoming February 22 awards ceremony.
 This time, Zayn Malik is up for an award for Best British Single and Best British Video.
 Both 2017 Brit Award nominations are for Zayn Malik’s song “Pillowtalk.”